Building regulations in the United Kingdom: Alternative means to comply

-The use of a 'Fire Engineer' to computer model the building layout and smoke behavior in such a building.
+The use of a 'fire engineer' to computer model the building layout and smoke behaviour in such a building.

 Building Regulation 38

 This requires the designer and/or constructor to give the fire safety information (for a description of the information required – see Appendix G of approved document B) to the Responsible Person, upon completion.
 This is to enable a competent person to carry out a fire risk assessment.

 Other fire laws (England & Wales and Scotland)

-Once a building is occupied the Regulatory Reform (Fire Safety) Order 2005 (Fire Safety Order 2005 - FSO2005) requires a Fire Risk Assessment to be carried out, to take into account how the users are actually using the building (and any fire risks that brings to the building) and the FSO2005 requires the "Responsible Person(s)" for the building to provide and maintain "suitable and sufficient" general fire precautions.
+Once a building is occupied the Regulatory Reform (Fire Safety) Order 2005 (SI 2005/1541) (Fire Safety Order 2005 - FSO2005) requires a fire risk assessment to be carried out, to take into account how the users are actually using the building (and any fire risks that brings to the building) and the FSO2005 requires the "Responsible Person(s)" for the building to provide and maintain "suitable and sufficient" general fire precautions.
 Scotland's Fire Safety legislation is very similar and only slightly different in practical effect.

 The FSO2005 is criminal law, and breaches of this law can result in the "Responsible Person" being jailed for up to two years and fined up to £10,000 for each offence.
 Corporate offences may have unlimited fines.

 Enforcement is by the local fire authority.
 It may be necessary to exceed the recommendations of the guidance supporting Part B of Schedule 1 to Building Regulations, in order to achieve a suitable and sufficient level of fire safety required under the FSO2005.

+The Fire Safety (England) Regulations 2022 (SI 2022/547) (FSER22) are retrospective and require existing and new residential buildings (with more than two flats) to have minimum fire safety management records and fire safety facilities (a recommendation of phase 1 of 2021 report of the Grenfell Tower Public Inquiry.)
+The FSER22 are enforced by each county fire authority – they came into legal force on 26 January 2023.